-Contributions to ground level annual mean B(a)P concentrations from large point sources (those with annual emissions greater than 0.001 tonnes, or for which emission release characteristics are known) in the NAEI 2020 have been estimated by modelling each source explicitly using the atmospheric dispersion model ADMS 5.2 and sequential meteorological data for 2021 from the WRF Model.
+Contributions to ground level annual mean B(a)P concentrations from large point sources (those with annual emissions greater than 0.001 tonnes, or for which emission release characteristics are known) in the NAEI 2022 have been estimated by modelling each source explicitly using the atmospheric dispersion model ADMS 6.0 and sequential meteorological data for 2023 from the WRF Model.
 Surface roughness varied at both the dispersion and meteorological sites depending on the area type as presented in Table A5.1.
 Concentrations were calculated for a 99 km x 99 km square composed of a regularly spaced 1 km x 1 km resolution receptor grid.
 Each receptor grid was centred on the point source.

 Industrial point sources of B(a)P are either fugitive (as from coking plants) or from clearly defined stacks for other sources.
 The emission amount is derived either from direct measurement or by emission factors.
-159 point sources from the NAEI 2020 were classified as large points sources and modelled using emissions release information retrieved from the PCM stack parameters database (described in more detail in Section 4.3.1).
+157 point sources from the NAEI 2022 were classified as large points sources and modelled using emissions release information retrieved from the PCM stack parameters database (described in more detail in Section 3.3.1).

-The NAEI 2020 also includes point source emissions estimates derived from carbon emissions data reported under the EU-Emissions Trading Scheme (ETS) (Tsagatakis et al., 2022), referred to as ETS points in this report.
+The NAEI 2022 also includes point source emissions estimates derived from carbon emissions data reported under the UK-Emissions Trading Scheme (ETS) (Tsagatakis et al., 2023), referred to as ETS points in this report.
 These derived air quality pollutant emissions are particularly uncertain and therefore in previous assessments (e.g. (Brookes et al., 2017)) emissions were capped at reporting thresholds and treated as small point sources.
-For the 2016, 2017, 2018, 2019 and 2020 assessments (Brookes et al., 2019b, 2019a, 2020, 2021; Pugsley et al., 2022) the NAEI recommended treating the ETS points that have emissions greater than the large points modelling threshold as large points and not to apply a cap (Personal communication from Ben Pearson, 2022).
-The 2021 assessment continues this approach.
-Thus, based on the criteria for the treatment of large point sources described above, 109 ETS point sources were modelled as an additional set of large point sources (using the approach described above).
-ETS points that were not classified as large point sources were modelled using the B(a)P small points approach.
+For the 2016, 2017, 2018, 2019, 2020 and 2021 assessments (Brookes et al., 2019b, 2019a, 2020, 2021; Pugsley et al., 2022, 2023) the NAEI recommended treating the ETS points that have emissions greater than the large points modelling threshold as large points and not to apply a cap (Personal communication from Ben Pearson, 2024).
+The 2023 assessment continues this approach.
+Thus, based on the criteria for the treatment of large point sources described above, 103 ETS points that were not classified as large point sources were modelled using the B(a)P small points approach.

 The impact of 2 further large point sources, the emissions as the result of door leakage from the coke works at Port Talbot and Scunthorpe (which are the dominant industrial sources for B(a)P), have been modelled as line sources.
 The emissions from the bleeders at Scunthorpe have been modelled as point sources.
 The models have been run at finer spatial resolution on a regularly spaced 100 m x 100 m resolution receptor grid.
-The detailed local scale modelling of the 2 coke ovens is described in Section 12.4.2.
+The detailed local scale modelling of the 2 coke ovens is described in Section 11.4.2.

-For the majority of large point sources NAEI 2020 emissions were applied with scaling using projection factors to provide emission values for 2021, as described in Section 4.3.1.
-For each sinter plant stack and coke oven batteries at the integrated steelworks in England and Wales, reported B(a)P emissions for the year 2021 have been acquired and applied in order to provide the best representation of contributions from the most dominant industrial sources for B(a)P at exceedance locations.
-The NAEI provided operator reported emissions for 2021 for the integrated steelworks at Port Talbot and Scunthorpe (Personal communication from Clare Aston, 2022).
+For the majority of large point sources NAEI 2022 emissions were applied with scaling using projection factors to provide emission values for 2023, as described in Section 3.3.1.
+For each sinter plant stack and coke oven batteries at the integrated steelworks in England and Wales, reported B(a)P emissions for the year 2023 have been acquired and applied in order to provide the best representation of contributions from the most dominant industrial sources for B(a)P at exceedance locations.
+The NAEI provided operator reported emissions for 2023 for the integrated steelworks at Port Talbot and Scunthorpe (Personal communication from Clare Aston, 2024).